Recommended Links and Places

 - Cooper, Alan, The Men Who Breached the Dams (William Kimber, 1982) - a more detailed story of the men of 617 involved in the Dams Raid

-- Cooper, Alan, Beyond the Dams to the Tirpitz (William Kimber, 1983) - about 617's later raids, including the Tirpitz attack
+- Cooper, Alan, Beyond the Dams to the Tirpitz (William Kimber, 1983) - about 617's later raids, including the Tirpitz attacks

 - Curtis, Des, Most Secret Squadron: the Story of 618 Squadron (Skitten Books, 1995) - the story of 618 Squadron and Highball, by a wartime member of the squadron